 In October 2016, after Sharapova appealed her two-year suspension, the Court of Arbitration for Sport announced that her punishment would be reduced by 15 months, allowing her to return to international competition in April 2017.
 “I’ve gone from one of the toughest days of my career to, now, one of the happiest days,” the tennis player said in a statement.

 At the conclusion of her suspension, Sharapova returned to action at the Porsche Tennis Grand Prix on April 26, 2017.
 She won her first WTA title in two years at the Tianjin Open in October, and gradually battled her way back into the sport's Top 30 before the start of the French Open in May 2018.

 Business Interests and Personal Life

-Off the court, the photogenic Sharapova has landed major commercial endorsements with companies like Nike, Avon, Evian, TAG Heuer, Porsche and Tiffany & Co., among others.
+Off the court, Sharapova has landed major commercial endorsements with companies like Nike, Avon, Evian, TAG Heuer, Porsche and Tiffany & Co., among others.
 She was the world's highest-paid female athlete for several years, with Forbes estimating her earnings at $29.7 million in 2015.

 After the March 2016 announcement that Sharapova had failed a drug test, sponsors including TAG Heuer and Porsche suspended their relationships with the tennis star, leaving open the possibility of working with her in the future.
 Other sponsors like Nike, Evian and the racket manufacturer Head continued their support of Sharapova.